Antonio Corbisiero: Coaching career

 In June 2020, Corbisiero was appointed assistant manager at Aberystwyth Town.

 On 21 December 2020, Corbisiero was made interim manager of the club following Gavin Allen's departure, though this was reversed shortly after as Allen's position was reinstated.

-On 2 June 2021, Corbisiero was one again appointed manager after Gavin Allen's official departure.
+On 2 June 2021, Corbisiero was once again appointed manager after Gavin Allen's official departure.

 Following the conclusion of the 2021/22 Cymru Premier season and guiding the club to an 8th place finish, on the 12th May 2022 Corbisiero resigned from his role at the club as did his backroom staff; Gari Lewis, Bari Morgan, Stuart Jones and Dave Owen.

+On 12 November 2024, Corbisiero returned to Aberystwyth Town as First Team manager following the departure of Anthony Williams.
+He left the club in May 2025 after the relegation of the club from the Cymru Premier.